-Roughly four miles of trails wind through 210 acres of wetlands, riparian forests, maple sugarbush, tallgrass prairies and oak savannas at Indian Creek Nature Center.
+Roughly five miles of trails wind through 210 acres of wetlands, riparian forests, maple sugarbush, tallgrass prairies and oak savannas at Indian Creek Nature Center.
 Nearby Vecny Woods has an additional 28 acres of massive hardwood trees stewarded by the Nature Center.
 Enjoy hiking, bird watching, cross-country skiing and fishing while you explore land in various stages of ecological restoration.

 Trail Information and Maps